Contract on commissioned processing

 III.
 Information of the customers according to Art.
 13 DSGVO

 Before or when creating a customer account, you will be informed in detail about the data processing in accordance with Art.
 13 DSGVO.

 IV.
 Overview of the workflow

 You will upload interviews or other language files to a server of dr. dresing & pehl GmbH via a software client (f4transcript or a web client).
 There, the language files are automatically converted into a text.
 The generated text is displayed in the software client and can be processed locally.
-All data uploaded to the server will be deleted after transcription and transfer to the software client.
+All data uploaded to the server is deleted after transcription and transfer to the software client.
 The individual steps of this process are explained in more detail below:

 The prerequisite for using the service is the installation of the f4transcript software or a corresponding web client.
 Here you must register personally before using the speech recognition service.
-A corresponding dialog is displayed by the software to be installed locally.
+A corresponding dialogue is displayed by the software to be installed locally.
 Your registration takes place in the following steps:

-Step 1: Assignment of username and password
+Step 1: Assigning a username and password

 The password can be changed after authentication by e-mail.
 When entering the e-mail address in the corresponding field of the client, a code is sent to the stored e-mail address.
-Only after entering this code, the password can be changed.
+Only after entering this code can the password be changed.

 Step 2: Confirmation of registration

 A code is sent to the deposited account to verify the specified e-mail address.
 The account is not activated until the customer has entered this code via the login dialogue in the client.
 Unconfirmed data will be deleted after 6 hours.